The Unique History of the Denali Puppy Cam Sensations

 Not Your Average Dogs

 These freight-style dogs are playful and strong — born and bred to mush.
-Each year, two dogs are chosen to parent the next batch of pups, replacing those that will retire (the dogs retire after 9 years of service, at which time they are given up for adoption).
+Each year, two dogs are chosen to parent the next batch of pups, replacing those that will retire.
 Rangers monitor the performance of the dogs year-round to select the parents of the next batch of pups.
 They look for characteristics like confidence, friendliness, leadership, thick fur, and more.

 Puppies with Purpose

-The pups are born without any sight or hearing, making them completely reliant upon their mom for the first couple of weeks.
+The pups are born without any sight or hearing, making them completely reliant upon their mother for the first couple of weeks.
 Once they’re ready, rangers slowly start working with the puppies, giving them “stress” tests to help prepare them for their future job.
 These tests include holding them upright, spreading their toes, and other simple movements.
 Once they’re a bit older, they’ll begin going for short runs and long walks to help get them into shape.
 Explore the park's "Puppy Paws" video series to get a glimpse of the puppies' development and daily lives.

 More Than Pets